conormcafee/mitso-marketing/src/pages/what-we-offer/digital.md

   help you do that.
 text02: >-
   We understand that your customers are becoming more diverse both demographically and geographically.
-As talented digital marketing experts, we begin by delving deeper into your target audience and understanding how best to reach them.
-Our digital campaigns are designed around the customer - get to know them and they will get to know you.
+As talented digital marketing experts, our digital campaigns are built around the customer - get to know them and they will get to know you.
 statementImage: /assets/1bbacde6-1a3d-40d9-84b5-272d7b3179a4.jpeg
 statement: >-
   A digital presence is essential for targeting and engaging with your audience